 How do you get ideas for content?

-The best way to start getting ideas for content marketing is by asking your ideal customer the right questions.
+One of the best ways to start getting ideas for content marketing is by asking your ideal customer the right questions.
 Start by surveying your current customers to get some more information about who they are, what they do, and how they think.

 Write down the questions they ask on the phone or in person.
 Look at the forms they complete on your site.
 Every single customer interaction can help you figure out what you can write about.
 If a customer asks over the phone or in person, you can almost guarantee they’ll ask the same question in a search engine.

-Your goal is to identify quality content that is attractive to your ideal customer that you could create.
+Your goal is to identify quality content that is attractive to the ideal customer that you could create.
 In the Venn diagram below you’ll see what we’re referring to.

 Keywords like “DIY hydroseeding” or “do it yourself hydroseeding,” which gets searched thousands of times per month, is a great topic to write about if you offer hydroseeding services, for example.